 Arizona is the 13th state to legalize adult-use cannabis.
-The adult-use license application process starts in January 2021 and is available only to vertically integrated medicinal operators.
 An additional 36 licenses will be available at a later not yet determined date.

 95 licensed operators received approval for adult-use sales in January 2021.